damlabeyaz/Udacity-Cloud-Devops-Engineer-Nanodegree-Capstone/README.md

 }
 ```

 The command `kubectl get svc` will show us the URL of our Load Balancer ([SCREENSHOT14](https://github.com/damlabeyaz/Udacity-Cloud-Devops-Engineer-Nanodegree-Capstone/blob/main/screenshots/SCREENSHOT14.png)).
-This can be used to call our blue deployment.

-We can call the blue version of our app in a browser and can see that it was sucessfully deployed ([SCREENSHOT15](https://github.com/damlabeyaz/Udacity-Cloud-Devops-Engineer-Nanodegree-Capstone/blob/main/screenshots/SCREENSHOT15.png))
+We can call the blue version of our app in a browser with the given URL and can see that it was sucessfully deployed ([SCREENSHOT15](https://github.com/damlabeyaz/Udacity-Cloud-Devops-Engineer-Nanodegree-Capstone/blob/main/screenshots/SCREENSHOT15.png))

-### 10. Change service to green deployment
+### 11. Change service to green deployment

 To change our service from blue to green, we simply need to change